CECTC/dbpack-doc/en-us/crypto.md

 # Encryption & Decryption

 DBPack supports automatic encryption and decryption for sensitive data.
 DBPack uses AES algorithm to encrypt data, for example, when inserting and updating data, DBPack will automatically encrypt certain fields.
-If there are certian encrypted fields when querying from DB, DBPack will automatically decrypt them.
+If there are certain encrypted fields when querying from DB, DBPack will automatically decrypt them.
 Currently, encrypted fields are not allowed to be `WHERE` conditions.

 You can enable encryption and decryption by adding `CryptoFilter` configuration.
 For example: